Johndoe-2024/zabbix-docker/README.md

 ## **Conclusion**

-Have fun wit this script !
+Have fun with this script !